buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcGeometryResource/Entities/IfcSurfaceOfRevolution.md

 Informal Propositions:

 1. The surface shall not self-intersect
-2. The swept curve shall not be coincident with the axis line for any finite part of its legth.
+2. The swept curve shall not be coincident with the axis line for any finite part of its length.

 ## Attributes